 As you send your email to external spam filters, we need to be able to match your email from all these third parties back to your Litmus account.
 The only way for us to do so is to match the email you sent to Litmus’ email address (which looks like firstname.lastname@example.org) to the emails that arrive in the third party appliances.

-If you continue to receive this message after sending to a new spam seed list, and your ESP is showing that the email was successfully delivered to the key email address, please reach out to the Support team who will be happy to help you.
+If you continue to receive this message after sending to a new spam seed list, your ESP is showing that the email was successfully delivered to the key email address, and the message is not text/plain please reach out to the Support team who will be happy to help you.

 Why is an individual test unavailable?